hotforfeature/origami/README.md

 ## Support

 - Angular 4.2.0 +
-- Polymer 2.0 +
+- Polymer 3.0

-Origami does not support Polymer 1.
+This Origami fork does not support Polymer 1 and 2.
+If your Polymer components are based on Polymer 2 you can use polymer-modulizer (https://github.com/Polymer/polymer-modulizer) for migrate these to Polymer 3.

 Check out [angular-polymer](https://github.com/platosha/angular-polymer) if you need Polymer 1 support.

 ### Browsers